Neighborhood Karens Put Up Fake Signs Restricting Dog Movement And Dog Owners Get Their Petty Revenge

 On my way out, I see new signs

-The following morning, the Karens in the neighborhood were not pleased that their fake sign posts had been torn down, and what did they do?
+The following morning, the Karens in the neighborhood were not pleased that their fake sign posts had been torn down.
+What did they do?
 They called the police, naturally, as Karens are great at doing that.

-However, the jokes were on them since they were the ones who set up the initial fake sign posts.
+However, the joke was on them since they were the ones who set up the initial fake sign posts.
 Read on for the completion of the story.

 They admitted to putting signs up